Shaniara28/hirejob_fe/README.md

 ## About The Project

 Peworld Hirejob is a web-based application, where there are two users, workers and companies.
-Employees can share their profile, skills, portfolio and experience.
+Workers can share their profile, skills, portfolio and experience.
 Companies can hire workers.
 This app is built using NextJS and ExpressJS.

 ### Project Structure